 Happy Monday everyone!
 I hope you all had a relaxing, fun-filled weekend.
 The weather in Oregon is finally summery and every bit as warm as we were hoping for.
 The garden is finally in and the grill has been working overtime.

 Have you ever had traditional Hawaiian Kalua Pork?
 Where the pig is cooked underground until it is melt-away delicious?
 We love going to luaus and enjoying the meat using this type of cooking method.
-But at home I can't really dig a hole outside and cook a whole pig so this is my favorite way to enjoy a similar flavor.
+But at home I can't really dig a hole outside and cook a whole pig, so making this Slow Cooker Kalua Pork with Chive-Lime Rice is my favorite way to enjoy a similar flavor.

 The pork is salted with Hawaiian "alaea" salt.
 It is an unrefined salt, pinkish-brown in color from the red alae volcanic clay it has been mixed with.
 My local grocery store has a small salt bar, if you can call it that, where I get mine.
 It's also easy to find online.